nwwatson/nwwatson.github.io/_posts/2015-04-19-thrity-minutes-a-day.markdown

 **Share what you've read with co-workers.** Sharing is an important part of the learning process.
 By sharing, you'll gain other vantage points on a particular issue.
-You will also be able to learn if others around you have similar interests or have complimenary interests.
+You will also be able to learn if others around you have similar interests or have complimentary interests.

  **Put it to practice.** Put your new found skills to practice, but be carefully not to